-The collection contains 238 separate press books, campaign books, advertising manuals, supplements and other ephemeral promotional booklets, broadsides or single sheet publications, and posters designed for the use of theater distributors, dating from the independent Black films of the 1920s to 2000.
+The collection contains over 250 separate press books, campaign books, advertising manuals, supplements and other ephemeral promotional booklets, broadsides or single sheet publications, and posters designed for the use of theater distributors, dating from the independent Black films of the 1920s to 2000.
 The collection also includes some souvenir program booklets sold at theaters, and two published hardcover books.

 Press books are no longer made.
 They were often extremely elaborate and profusely illustrated, containing many diverse articles about the film, the stars and the filmmakers, as well as ad mattes for proposed publicity campaigns, detailed plot synopses, cast and crew credits, etc. Also featured are small versions of posters available to local theaters.
 The ad campaigns alone provide a great deal of information about how the actors, directors, and films were promoted in the press and in theater displays.
 Virtually everything contained in this collection is ephemeral in nature.
 Even the more recent press kits were never publicly distributed or sold, and are also scarce, possibly unique.

 Unless otherwise noted, all the promotional pieces in this collection are of U.S. origin.
 A few items from Great Britain, Denmark, Japan, Germany and France add a multi-cultural perspective.

 The inventory, as well as the physical arrangement of the collection, is alphabetical by film title, with numerical titles first and all initial articles ignored.
 Each inventory entry includes the film title (as it appears in the promotional material), the date of the film (according to the entry in the Internet Movie Database), the size designation (12mo, 4to, 8vo or Folio), and the number of pages and/or leaves of the promotional material.